 With some AI software and a dataset of information on hybrid vehicle transactions spanning decades, your team was able to locate unexpected hot spots for vehicle sales such as small New England towns that most others would have passed over.
 The AI was also able to help identify a growing number of Millennial hybrid car buyers that would be entering the market very soon.
 This led your team to focus on advertising and sponsorship platforms like YouTube.

-This might be a bit of a silly situation, but the point is that we have lots of data at our disposal (far more data than we can look at), so we almost can’t afford to not use that information.
+This might be a bit of a silly situation, but the point is that we have lots of data at our disposal (far more data than we can look at), so we almost can’t afford not to use that information.
 Thus we turn to the most convenient solution: we use an algorithm that can look at all of the data given and come back to you with actionable items to move forward with.

 Learn about a real-life case of AI application